berkguneey/flight/README.md

 # Airway Flight Planning Backend Application

 In this application, we want to design a small-scale airway flight planning system.
-It plans where the aircrafts of airline companies will fly from where to where.
+It plans that the aircrafts of airline companies will fly from where to where.

 ## Description